chelseaalford/Projects/**README.md

 8. **Reducing Departure Delays at RDU Dashboard:**
        Created an interactive dashboard in Tableau visualizing departure delays at RDU airport.
 Identified the root causes of delays and recommended the              implementation of a 3-sigma control limit monitoring system as a solution.
 9. **Regression Analysis on Infant Mortality in India:**
-       Analyzed infant mortality rates in India with multivariate linear regression using ordinary least squares, instrumental variables, and simultaneous            equations.
+       Analyzed infant mortality rates in India with multivariate linear regression using ordinary least squares.
+Explored the effect of instrumental variables on omitted variable bias and simultaneous equations on simultaneity bias.
 10. **Regression Analysis on Red Wine:**
        Utilized linear regression, bootstrapping, random forest modeling, and classification trees to build a model that predicts the quality of any given red        wine.
 11. **Spotify Predictive Model:**